shamodhas/design-patterns-67/README.md

 ---

+## Architectural Patterns

+In addition to the lower-level design patterns, architectural patterns address the high-level structure of a software system.
+They provide overarching guidelines and structures for organizing the components of an application.

+### 1. Model-View-Controller (MVC)

+**Purpose:**
+Separates the application into three interconnected components:
+- **Model:** Manages the data and business logic.
+- **View:** Represents the user interface.
+- **Controller:** Handles user input and interacts with the model to update the view.

+### 2. Layered Architecture

+**Purpose:**
+Divides the system into layers, each with a specific responsibility.
+Common layers include:
+- **Presentation Layer:** Handles the user interface.
+- **Business Layer:** Contains the business logic.
+- **Data Access Layer:** Manages data storage and retrieval.

+### 3. N-tier Architecture

+**Purpose:**
+Similar to layered architecture but emphasizes physical separation between tiers (e.g., client, server, database), which can be distributed across different machines.

+### 4. Client-Server

+**Purpose:**
+Divides the system into service providers (servers) and service consumers (clients).
+The server offers resources or services, while the client requests and consumes these services.

+### 5. Monolithic Architecture

+**Purpose:**
+A single unified software system where components are tightly interconnected.
+While simple to develop initially, monolithic systems can become difficult to scale and maintain as they grow.

+### 6. Microservices Architecture

+**Purpose:**
+Breaks down a system into smaller, independent services that communicate over well-defined APIs.
+This approach offers greater flexibility, scalability, and ease of deployment compared to monolithic systems.

+---

 ## Summary

-Each of these design patterns serves a specific purpose:
+Each of these design patterns and architectural patterns serves a specific purpose:

-- **Creational Patterns** manage how objects are created.
+- **Creational Patterns** manage object creation and ensure the proper use of instances.
-- **Structural Patterns** simplify the relationships and interactions between classes.
+- **Structural Patterns** simplify the relationships and interactions between classes and subsystems.
+- **Behavioral Patterns** manage how objects interact and communicate with each other, ensuring that the system responds dynamically to changes.
-- **Behavioral Patterns** manage the flow of control and responsibilities between objects.
+- **Architectural Patterns** define the high-level organization and structure of an application, addressing issues like separation of concerns, scalability, and maintainability.

 Feel free to extend this document with code examples in your preferred programming language or further detailed explanations for each pattern.

-## Conclusion

-Design patterns are a fundamental part of software development, helping create scalable, maintainable, and efficient applications.
-By understanding and applying these patterns, developers can write better-structured and more flexible code.